 Another situation in which team A is not able to finish its move: Y tries to pass the ball through the small gap to X (instead of passing it to G) while Z is unintentionally obstructing Y's way.
 But before the ball reaches X, D intercepts and passes the ball to A.

 Textual and graphical representation go hand in hand in this example.
-We can observe that
+We can observe

-there are two teams playing (color-coded in the graphic) and we are able to recognize the
+there are two teams playing (color-coded in the graphic) and we are able to recognize

 players and the ball in both representation formats.
-However, while the text refers to a
+However, while the text refers

 G and a